blabla1337/skf-flask/Angular2/src/assets/training/secure_code/VulnerableCodeSnippets/Xpath_injection3.py.md

 # Answer

-It is a XPath injection issue. 'bookName' parameter is not being sanitized and the attacker can inject malicious commands to the query.
+It is an XPath injection issue. 'bookName' parameter is not being sanitized and the attacker can inject malicious commands to the query.